General Procedure

 Very Important Guidelines for keeping your Exams Officer happy

 • Follow the instructions we send out carefully and make sure that you know your exam board and specification entry code.
 Do not approach an exam centre with no information or the wrong information.
-You will find everything you need to know about procedure either on this website, in the exam information we send out or in the Introduction to your course.
+You will find everything you need to know about booking on this website, in the exam information we send out or in the Introduction to your course.

 • Once you have found a centre, please do not keep pestering your exam officer with questions which can be answered by reading your course folder, this web page, the exam board web pages or the information we send to guide you through the exam process.
 If in doubt contact our office or your tutor first.